 An example of an Irish IBAN is: IE64IRCE92050112345678.

-Irish Bank Account holders can generate a valid IBAN from their account number and sort code in the form below.
+Irish Bank Account holders can convert their account number and sort code into a valid IBAN using the form below.

 The BIC or Bank Identifier Code (also known as the SWIFT address) is a code which identifies precisely the bank involved in a financial transaction.
 When used in conjunction with the IBAN it identifies the bank at which the account of the beneficiary is held.